maicdev23/rest-service-one/Readme.md

-### Simple rest service with nodejs, express and mongodb
+### Simple rest service with nodejs, express, mongoose and firebase
 ---